dapr/docs/daprdocs/content/en/developing-applications/local-development/multi-app-dapr-run/multi-app-overview.md

 ## MapR template file

-When you execute `dapr run -f`, uses the multi-app template file to run all the applications.
+When you execute `dapr run -f .`, it uses the multi-app template file (named `dapr.yaml`) present in the current directory to run all the applications.

 You can name template file with preferred name other than the default.
 For example `dapr run -f ./<your-preferred-file-name>.yaml`.